alliedcode/passkeys-rails/README.md

 - `:did_refresh` - an agent's auth token has been refreshed

-A convenient place to set these up in is in `passkeys_rails.rb`
+A convenient place to set these up in is in `config/initializers/passkeys_rails.rb`

 ```ruby
 PasskeysRails.config do |c|